 At 9.5 ounces for a size small, this jacket is on the much lighter end of hardshells in this review, and across the industry.
 This is an impressively durable and versatile hardshell jacket, useful in many environments—except perhaps the most extreme hot or cold.

 The Zeta SL is a simple, streamlined shell jacket for trekking and hiking use.
 It does not have many features as a result.
 Instead, Arc'teryx focused their efforts on balancing weight and comfort to make something that is light in your pack and nice on your back.

 This was an excellent choice for the intended application.
 Looking at this jacket through a hiking and trekking lens, we don't lament the lack of a chest pocket or helmet-compatible hood or a pocket you can stuff the jacket into.
 The Zeta SL is just a really nice hardshell that won't weigh you down.

 The Zeta SL is an impressively durable jacket, especially for the weight.
-This jacket is lighter than some jackets, like the Outdoor Research Optimizer, despite using burlier fabric.
+This jacket is lighter than some jackets, despite using burlier fabric.
 Arc'teryx achieves this weight savings through careful application of features; this jacket is best suited to hiking and trekking, so you won't find a lot of extra pockets to keep you navigation tools or snacks readily accessible while on the move.